-Liquidity: Current Ratio (Current Assets/Current Liabilities)
+• Liquidity: Current Ratio (Current Assets/Current Liabilities)

-The current ratio is an indicator of a company's ability to repay its short term debts and financial obligations.
+The current ratio is an indicator of a company's ability to repay its short-term debts and financial obligations.
 Companies with a ratio of greater than 1 are often referred to as being "liquid".
 Generally, the higher the number, the more "liquid" and the larger the margin of safety to cover the company's short-term debts and financial obligations.
-Oshawa Power's current ratio for 2022 is 1.18.
-Oshawa Power monitors and manages its liquidity risk to ensure access to sufficient funds to meet operational and investing requirements.
+Oshawa Power's current ratio for 2023 is 1.21 demonstrating that the organization has sufficient resources available to meet its short-term financial obligations.
+Oshawa Power monitors and manages its liquidity risk to ensure access to sufficient funds in order to meet operational and investing requirements.